jkpe/marketplace-kubernetes/stacks/csi-s3/README.md

 2. We must create a secret in our cluster so that k8s-csi-s3 can authenticate against your DigitalOcean Spaces account

-Replace the `endpoint` URL with the same region as your DOKS cluster.
+Replace the `endpoint` URL with the same region as your DOKS cluster (or closest Spaces region).
+Ideally, to reduce latency you'll want your DOKS cluster and Spaces buckets in the same region.

-`<br>`Spaces availability per region is detailed [here.](https://docs.digitalocean.com/products/platform/availability-matrix/#other-product-availability)
+Spaces availability per region is detailed [here.](https://docs.digitalocean.com/products/platform/availability-matrix/#other-product-availability)

 `kubectl apply -f secret.yaml --force`